MithamoMorgan/Streamlit_app/README.md

 * status

 ## Limitations
-* The data used for the prediction had few columns.
+* The data used for the prediction had few columns, which may lead to inaccurate predictions due to insufficient features for the model to learn from.
 * The file random_forest_model.pkl was not pushed to this repository due to its large size and was added to the .gitignore file